 Schedule K-1 reporting

-The Schedule K-1 is slightly different depending on whether it comes from a trust, partnership or S corporation.
+The Schedule K-1 is slightly different depending on whether it comes from a trust, partnership, LLC or S corporation.
 However, all K-1s provide detailed information about the type of income, tax deduction or loss so you can accurately report the information on your tax return.